Modeling collective behaviors: A moment-based approach: Representing multi-agent systems by moments

 \subsection{Modeling multi-agent systems with leaders}

-In some applications the agents in the multi-agent system may not be identical but instead be heterogeneous \cite{gustavi2010sufficient, yang2015shaping}.
-For example, some agents may be equipped with different on-board sensors, different movement capability or may have access to global information.
-The most commonly used setup to specify such architectures is the so-called leader-follower setting, thus we devote this subsection to extend the proposed approach for such scenarios \cite{gustavi2010sufficient}.
+In some applications the agents in the multi-agent system may not be identical but instead be heterogeneous.
+For example, some agents may be equipped with different on-board sensors, have different movement capability, or have access to global information.
+The most commonly used setup to specify such architectures is the so-called leader-follower setting \cite{gustavi2010sufficient, yang2015shaping}, to which we devote the following subsection.

 In the leader-follower setting a few agents, called leaders, are distinguished from the remaining agents, called followers.
 Let the dynamics of the leaders be governed by

 for $j= 1, \dots, N_L$.
 Here $y_j \in K$ is the state of leader $j$, and $u_j$ is a control signal which can involve global information of the system, e.g., states of all agents or control goal of the overall system.
 Furthermore, the dynamics of the followers are given by